findmyname666/pinephone/README.md

 - locale cannot be set - [link][9].

-_phosh_ service has backed locale - _LANG env_ in systemd unit file.
+_phosh_ service has backed locale, _LANG_ environment variable in systemd unit file.
-It affects all services started via UI because they are started by _phosh_ and they interit _LANG_ variable.
+It affects all services started via UI because they are started by _phosh_.
+Therefore they inherit _LANG_ variable.
 To hot-fix it we need to remove a line which defines _LANG_ variable in phosh unit file.
-Phosh unit file is placed in the path _/etc/systemd/system/phosh.service_.
+Phosh unit file is stored in the path _/etc/systemd/system/phosh.service_.

 You can run following _sed_ comand which does the job for you e.g. it comment the line with LANG variable: